UUDigitalHumanitieslab/perfectextractor/README.md

 The script handles these by a list of verbs that use 'to be' as auxiliary.
 The function *get_ergative_verbs* in `extractor\wiktionary.py` extracts these verbs from [Wiktionary](https://en.wiktionary.org) for Dutch.
 This function uses the [Requests: HTTP for Humans](http://docs.python-requests.org/) package.
+For German, the list is compiled from https://deutsch.lingolia.com/en/grammar/verbs/sein-haben

 ## Dutch Parallel Corpus